Timothy403/Python-Fundamentals-Notes/CodeWars5elif.md

 elif score >= 70:
   return "C"
 ```
-but every score would be greater than 60 so all would be returned as "F" or "D", I fixed this by adding an "and"
+But every score would be greater than 60 so all would be returned as "F" or "D", I fixed this by adding an "and"
 ```Python
 if score <= 60:
   return "F"